blazium-engine/blazium-docs/tutorials/shaders/shader_reference/spatial_shader.rst

 ^^^^^^^^^^^^^^^

 Writing light processor functions is completely optional.
 You can skip the light function by setting render_mode to ``unshaded``.
-If no light function is written, Godot will use the material properties written to in the fragment function to calculate the lighting for you (subject to the render_mode).
+If no light function is written, Blazium will use the material properties written to in the fragment function to calculate the lighting for you (subject to the render_mode).